Miles-Cownie/first-milestone-project/README.md

 [Back to top](<#contents>)

 # Acknowledgements
 The site was completed as Portfolio Project 1 for the Diploma in Software Development (E-commerce Applications) with the [Code Institute](https://codeinstitute.net).
 I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.
+Thank you to my friends and family who helped me test the site.

 Miles Cownie 2022.